Bartholomew Columbus: Biography

+In 1495, Bartholomew Columbus participated in the Battle of Vega Real, a significant conflict between Spanish forces and a group of Taíno chiefdoms at Hispaniola.
+He served as a commander alongside his brother, as well as the Spanish officer Alonso de Ojeda.

-On 30 July 1502, they arrived at Guanaja, one of the Bay Islands off the coast of Honduras.
+On 30 July 1502, Bartholomew and Christopher arrived at Guanaja, one of the Bay Islands off the coast of Honduras.
 Christopher sent his brother to scout the island.
 As Bartholomew explored, a large trading canoe approached.
-Bartholomew Columbus boarded the canoe, and found it was a Maya trading vessel from Yucatán, carrying well-dressed Maya and a rich cargo.
+Bartholomew Columbus boarded the canoe and found it was a Maya trading vessel from Yucatán, carrying well-dressed Maya and a rich cargo.
 The Europeans looted whatever took their interest from amongst the cargo and seized the elderly captain to serve as an interpreter; the canoe was then allowed to continue on its way.
 This was the first recorded contact between Europeans and the Maya.
 It is likely that news of the piratical strangers in the Caribbean passed along the Maya trade routes – the first prophecies of bearded invaders sent by Kukulkan, the northern Maya feathered serpent god, were probably recorded around this time, and in due course passed into the books of Chilam Balam.

 Following Christopher Columbus's death in Spain in 1506, Bartholomew returned to the Antilles in 1509, accompanying his nephew Diego, but Bartholomew soon returned to Spain when King Ferdinand II of Aragon confirmed his concession involving Mona Island near Puerto Rico; the King would reclaim the appealing little island from Bartholomew's heirs after Bartholomew's death on 12 August 1514 (by which time Bartholomew had returned to Hispaniola).

-Bartholomew Columbus is known to have fathered a daughter out of wedlock, named Maria and born in 1508.
+Bartholomew Columbus had a natural daughter named Maria, born in 1508 as the result of a relationship with Catalina Marrón.
+Nothing is known of them beyond a brief mention in Columbus's will dated 1511.